Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 \paragraph{Understanding projection heads for transfer learning.} In contrastive learning \citep{chen2020simple,chen2021exploring}, a successful empirical approach to improving transfer learning performance in downstream tasks involves the use of projection heads \citep{li2022principled}.
 These projection heads, typically consisting of one or several MLP layers, are added between the feature extractor and the final classifier layers during pre-training.
 For downstream tasks, the projection head is discarded and only the features learned by the feature extractor are utilized for transfer learning.
 Recent works \citep{li2022principled,kornblith2021why,galanti2022on,xie2022hidden} have established an empirical correlation between the degree of feature collapse during pre-training and downstream performance: less feature collapse leads to more transferable models.
 However, it remains unclear why features prior to projection heads exhibit less collapse and greater transferability.
 Our study addresses this question and offers a theoretical insight into the utilization of projection heads.
-According to \Cref{thm:NC}, it becomes apparent that features from the final layers tend to be more collapsed than the features before the projection head.
+According to Theorem~\ref{thm:NC}, it becomes apparent that features from the final layers tend to be more collapsed than the features before the projection head.
 This, together with the empirical correlation between feature collapse and transferability, implies that leveraging features before projection heads improves transferability.
-This is also supported by our experimental results in \Cref{subsec:TL}.
-Moreover, the progressive compression pattern in \Cref{thm:NC} also provides insight into the phenomenon studied in \cite{yosinski2014transferable}, which suggests that deeper layers in a neural network become excessively specialized for the pre-training task, consequently limiting their effectiveness in transfer learning.
+We provide further empirical evidence with experiments in \Cref{subsec:TL}.
+Moreover, the progressive compression pattern in Theorem~\ref{thm:NC} also provides insight into the phenomenon studied in \cite{yosinski2014transferable}, which suggests that deeper layers in a neural network become excessively specialized for the pre-training task, consequently limiting their effectiveness in transfer learning.